iotaledger/iota-wiki/internal/learn/about-iota/data-transfer.md

 **Payload type**

 A definition of which type of payload is part of the message.
-The node needs to know this, as some payload types need to proccessed differently than others.
+The node needs to know this, as some payload types need to processed differently than others.

 **Nonce**